MIKAN No. 3395883

 Morale

-Then, with a low morale in the unit (many men frequently being AWOL), O/C Lieutenant-Colonel Arthur Edward Ross adopts several measures of punishment on 1 February 1915.
+With a low morale in the unit (many men frequently AWOL), O/C Lieutenant-Colonel Arthur Edward Ross adopts several measures of punishment on 1 February 1915.

 No. 1 Canadian Field Ambulance